 As the weather gets colder, many dog parents ask themselves, do dogs really need a coat?
 It’s important to keep your dog safe and warm during the cold season.
 However, not all dogs need winter coats.
 Under the right circumstances, most dogs do, however, benefit from an extra layer of protection from the cold.

 Cold weather dog clothes are not just about making your dog look stylish and adorable.
 In fact, dog sweaters and coats are essential in certain weather conditions.

-In this article, you'll learn to recognize warning signs that your pet is too cold, find out which common breeds need coats and dogs like Siberian Huskies with thick coats that are probably fine without, and get some helpful tips on choosing the best coat for your dog.
+In this article, you'll learn to recognize warning signs that your pet is too cold, find out which common breeds need coats and dogs, like Siberian Huskies with thick coats that are probably fine without, and get some helpful tips on choosing the best coat for your dog.

-The Benefits of Dog Coats
+What are The Benefits of Dog Coats?

-While there is plenty of fun types and brands of pet apparel out there, winter coats serve a more important purpose.
+While there are plenty of fun types and brands of pet apparel out there, winter coats serve a more important purpose.
 This doesn't mean that your dog can't have a winter coat that looks good too.
 Some winter coats are designed to be fashionable and functional.

 Dog sweaters and coats act as insulators for your pet when the colder weather strikes.
 Jackets can also act as windbreakers to shield your pet from the nasty sting of the windchill, which can make it feel a lot colder outside than it actually is.